 - 5.13.1 Both CSE and CSE are forms of abuse that occur when an individual or group take advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator through violence or threat of violence.
-CCE and CSE can affect both males and females and can include children that have been moved for the purpose of exploitation (trafficking). - 5.13.2 CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing, vehicle crime, threatening violence on others or even carrying weapons. - 5.13.3 The Inspire Education Trust is responsible for recognising children involved in CCE are victims of exploitation and should be recognised as such due to the harm they have experienced even if they appear to have consented to the criminal activity. - 5.13.4 CSE is a form of child sexual abuse including physical contact and non-contact online activities including the internet or by phone.
-This can happen over time or as a one off and may happen without the child recognising this as abuse or harmful.
+CCE and CSE can affect both males and females and can include children that have been moved for the purpose of exploitation (trafficking). - 5.13.2 CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing, vehicle crime, threatening violence on others or even carrying weapons. - 5.13.3 Inspire Education Trust is responsible for recognising children involved in CCE are victims of exploitation and should be recognised as such due to the harm they have experienced even if they appear to have consented to the criminal activity. - 5.13.4 CSE is a form of child sexual abuse including physical contact and non-contact online activities including the internet or by phone.
+This can happen over time or as a one off and may happen without the child recognising this as abuse or harmful. - 5.13.5 Inspire Education Trust recognises that children of the age of 16 and 17 who can legally consent to a sexual relationship may also be the victims of CSE but may not recognise this.